ysut/NAR-GAB_2025/README.md

 - **wget**
 - **git**

-We tested this workflow script on macOS (version 15.3.2) and Ubuntu (version 24.04.2).
+We tested this workflow script on Intel Mac (MacOS version 15.3.2) with Inel CPU and Ubuntu (version 24.04.2).

 ## Installation and try our framework